Fellowship at the DeVos Institute of Arts Management

 Fellows develop close working relationships with Kennedy Center leadership, complete significant projects within the context of the Kennedy Center, and are connected to a vast network of DeVos Institute alumni throughout the United States and in 39 countries worldwide.

 The DeVos Institute is currently restructuring the Fellowship.
-Please check back for more information in May 2013.
-The application deadline for the new program will be August 1, 2013.
+Please check back for more information in September 2013.

 The Fellowship includes: